| |

 store equipment.

-During the Sailing season which runs from Easter to late September the Club meets
+The main Sailing season runs from Easter to late September though the Club meets throughout the year

-in the Boathouse three times a week, from approx 2pm until 8pm on Wednesdays,
+in the Boathouse three times a week, from approx 10am until dusk on Wednesdays,

-11am until 6pm on Saturdays and 11am to 6pm on Sundays.
+10am until dusk on Saturdays and 10am until dusk on Sundays.

-During the remainder of the year, the club enjoys demonstrations, talks and discussions
+During the winter months the club enjoys demonstrations, talks and discussions

 in the boathouse on relevant matters being given by members and occasional guest